s12v/akka-stream-sqs/README.md

 ### SqsSourceShape

-SQS consumer only queries the service when there's demand from upstream (i.e. all previous messages have been consumed).
+Infinite source of SQS messages.
+Emits `com.amazonaws.services.sqs.model.Message` Only queries the service when there's demand from upstream (i.e. all previous messages have been consumed).
 Messages are loaded in batches by `maxNumberOfMessages` and pushed one by one.
+When SQS is not available, it tries to reconnect infinitely.

 ### SqsAckSinkShape

-Your application must acknowledge each message with `Ack` or postpone with `RequeueWithDelay(delaySeconds: Int)`
+Your application (flow in the stream) must acknowledge each message with `Ack` or postpone with `RequeueWithDelay(delaySeconds: Int)`
+To do so, you need to push `SqsMessageWithAction` to the sink - a pair of message and action.